jordantgh/income_le_analysis/README.md

 - You may copy the keys from your local machine directly into the ~/.ssh/ dir of the container
 - You can use the GitHub CLI client (`gh`) to create new keys *in situ* for the container - use `gh auth login` and you will be prompted to authenticate with GitHub and given the option to create new keys, which will automatically be added to your GitHub account

 In all cases, make sure the keys are read only (if not, use `chmod 400 </path/to/key>`) - you will not be able to push or pull commits without this.
-Finally, you need to add `IdentityFile /path/to/private/key` to the GitHub line of your ~/.ssh/config file.
+Finally, you need to add `IdentityFile /path/to/private/key` to the GitHub line of your ~/.ssh/config file (within the container).